tabcat/rough-opal/rough-opal/APPLICATION.md

 [`Opal`](https://github.com/cypsela/opal) and [`Zzzync`](https://github.com/tabcat/zzzync) are the deliverables. `Opal` is the Merkle-CRDT collaborative states piece, and `Zzzync` will be a replicator module for persistent replication.

-The exact features to be delivered of each are defined in the following issues:
+The exact features that will be delivered of each are defined in the following issues:

 [`Opal` Base Feature Set](https://github.com/cypsela/opal/issues/8)

 [`Zzzync` First Release](https://github.com/tabcat/zzzync/issues/2)

-There will also be a status issue every month in the Opal repo which will track what is being worked on and completed.
+There will also be a monthly status issue in the Opal repo.
+The monthly issues will track what is being worked on and completed.
 Here is [September's Status](https://github.com/cypsela/opal/issues/1).

 ## Development Roadmap